 Father’s Day may not fall during the time you are with your children.
 Consider doing a Let’s Make a Deal with your co-parent and letting her have them for an extra day in order to be with them on your holiday to help make the most of Father’s Day Post-Divorce.
 Suggest that every year she gets them on Mother’s Day, and you on Father’s Day.
 Be creative in negotiating a compromise so that you may spend the day with your youngsters.
-If this is not going to happen, then here is a list of suggestions on how to get through the holiday when alone.
+If this is not going to happen, then here are seven suggestions on how to get through the holiday when alone.

 Alone on Father’s Day Post-Divorce?

-- Enjoy a Film: On holidays, there are many singles packing the cinema and this is an option when you are by yourself.
+On holidays, there are many singles packing the cinema and this is an option when you are by yourself.
 I have an empty nest and occasionally go alone or with a divorced pal to a movie.
 Select an R-Rated film or one that you would not see with your children.
 I go to chick flicks and my male friends pick action ones that are too violent for their kids.

-- Do Something Special for You: Have you been putting off indulging in a sports massage?
+Have you been putting off indulging in a sports massage?
 Gyms often offer these spa services on weekends and this is a relaxing treat.
 Think of about what would nurture you or give you pleasure on your special day.
 It may be watching a boxed set of DVDs or sports with yummy food.
 Invite other single or divorced guys over to share your feast in front of the television.
 Alternatively, plan a get-together for buddies that are free on Father’s Day post-divorce.

 That is a gift in itself.
 Ask about his younger years and reconnect with each other.
 Do an activity that you both enjoyed when you were a lad.
 Fishing is what a few guys told me that they like to do with their Dads.

 The important thing is to keep busy.
 Sitting around the house with nothing on the agenda can lead to sadness on Father’s Day post-divorce.
 Have some distractions, even if reading an exciting new novel.
 Various studies indicate the health benefits of doing physical activities outdoors, including lessening depression.
 Keeping active can help dispel gloomy thoughts.
 Run an extra mile, hit golf balls, go to a batting cage.
 Whatever you decide to do, remember to appreciate what a great father you are.